builtbytheo/colorphoria/README.md

 - [ ] Seperate color palette rendering from the API calls
 - [ ] Make `getRandomGenerationMode()` more robust by looping over all possible options in the select element
 - [ ] Definitely refactor the JS at some point because it's not very DRY
+- [ ] Implement a cleaner UI when transitioning the project to React

 ## 👨‍💻 Author